Wait A Year Before Going to College

 • Foreign language training: Some of the best boarding schools in the U.S. offer programs for English language learners.
 A PG year is a perfect solution for students looking to improve their mastery of English in order to study at American universities.
 Furthermore, students looking to study in a foreign country for college can attend PG programs at international schools or at a domestic school, immersing themselves in advanced foreign language classes.

-• Preparation for College Life: A PG year in a boarding school environment is a preview of college, benefitted by more structure, guidance, and support.
+• Preparation for College Life: A PG year in a boarding school environment is a preview of college benefitted by more structure, guidance, and support.
 Students learn to adjust to dorm life, improve their self-regulated organizational skills and time management, and get a head start on developing and understanding the balance between academics, activities, sports, and social life. "

 So there you have it.
 Two very positive, enthusiastic advocates of a Post Graduate Year.
-The next step?
-Discuss it with your parents and with your school counselors.

 A Gap Year

 The other option is a year off.
 A gap year means that you are not in school for a year.
-So what is a gap year?
+So, what is a gap year?
 Here's what the Gap Year Association has to say:

 "A semester or year of experiential learning, typically taken after high school and prior to career or post-secondary education, in order to deepen one's practical, professional, and personal awareness."